 How to take RMDs and avoid any taxes (legally of course)

 Retirees can donate all, or a portion of, their required minimum distribution directly to charity to legally avoid paying tax on the gifted amount.
 It’s called a qualified charitable distribution (QCD).
 You can make QCDs starting at age 70 1/2.
-The maximum gift is the lesser of your RMD or $100,000/year per taxpayer.
+The maximum gift is $100,000/year per taxpayer, regardless of the RMD amount.
 Usually, to benefit from charitable giving, taxpayers need to itemize their tax deductions.
 But with a qualified charitable distribution, the money is simply excluded from your taxable income for the year, similar to a 401(k) contribution.